It’s the story of you

 Our theme for this month: “A fresh start in a new year”

-Our thought for today: “It’s time for a fresh start”
+Our thought for today: “It’s the story of you”

 God bless,